jenkinsci/uipath-automation-package-plugin/README.md

-# uipath-package-plugin
+# UiPath Plugin
-A Jenkins plugin for packaging UiPath project and deploying it to UiPath Orchestrator
+This plugin allows you to build and deploy UiPath automation processes.